cruzgodar/wilson/README.md

 Input sources during an XR session are exposed in `wilson.xrControllers`, updated once per frame before `onFrameStart` runs.
 Each entry stays the same object for as long as its device is connected, so an applet can hold onto one and read it every frame.
 Controllers are identified by `handedness` rather than by index, since the order they're reported in is not stable; use `wilson.getXRController("left" | "right" | "none")`.
 Controllers may connect or disconnect during a session; use `onControllerConnect` and `onControllerDisconnect` in `xrOptions` if you need to change behavior when either happens.

-Each controller carries two poses, both given relative to the session's reference space. `grip` is where the device is actually held, which is what to use for drawing something in the user's hand, and `targetRay` is the ray it points along, whose -Z axis is the pointing direction.
+Each controller carries two transform matrices, both given relative to the session's reference space. `grip` is where the device is actually held, which is what to use for drawing something in the user's hand. `targetRay` is the ray it points along, whose -Z axis is the pointing direction.
 Both are `null` on frames where that device isn't tracked, which can happen routinely when a controller leaves the headset cameras' view.
-Each pose's `matrix` is a `Float32Array` in column-major order and so can be passed verbatim to `wilson.setUniform`.
-The fields `position` and `orientation` are the same transform in a forms that's easier to do JS-side math with.
+Each is a `Float32Array` in column-major order and so can be passed verbatim to `wilson.setUniform`.

-Buttons follow the `xr-standard` mapping, and are named `trigger`, `squeeze`, `touchpad`, `thumbstick`, `a`, and `b`.
-On a left controller the last two are the ones physically labeled X and Y; the system menu button is reserved by the headset's runtime and is never visible to the page at all.
-Anything a device exposes past those six — a Quest's thumbrest, say — is device-specific and isn't reported.
-Every button reports `pressed` and an analog `value`, which is only ever 0 or 1 on anything but the trigger and the squeeze.
-Edges aren't polled for: `onButtonDown` and `onButtonUp` report them as callbacks, firing after every controller has been updated, so a callback reading a second controller sees the current frame's state rather than the last one's.
+Buttons are exposed in the `buttons` field of a controller and follow the `xr-standard` mapping: they are named `trigger`, `squeeze`, `touchpad`, `thumbstick`, `a`, and `b`.
+On a left controller the last two are the ones physically labeled X and Y. Every button reports `pressed` and an analog `value`, which is only ever 0 or 1 on anything but the trigger and the squeeze.
+Set the `onButtonDown` and `onButtonUp` callbacks in `xrOptions` if you need to listen for button changes.

-The thumbstick is reported as `thumbstick`, an `[x, y]` pair.
-WebXR's raw axes are +y **down**, which is backwards from how a stick is usually read, so Wilson negates them — pushing a stick forward gives a positive y.
-Touchpads, which only the older generation of controllers has, aren't exposed; the `touchpad` button still is.

-Everything comes from polling.
-WebXR reports the primary and grip actions as real events too, but on a headset those are just the trigger and the squeeze button, so Wilson doesn't wrap them separately — read `buttons.trigger` and `buttons.squeeze`, or use `onButtonDown` and `onButtonUp`.
-Input sources with no gamepad at all, like gaze, therefore report no button presses; only their poses update.
+An analog stick is reported as the `thumbstick` field of a controller.
+It is an `[x, y]` pair with positive values for pushing the stick right and up (note that the $y$-values are negated relative to the raw WebXR API).

-Finally, one case worth knowing about: when the user opens a system menu, the session's visibility state goes to `hidden` and the runtime takes input without reporting the releases.
-Wilson forces every button up and fires `onButtonUp` for them, so nothing stays stuck down when the applet comes back.
+If the user opens a system menu during a WebXR session, the session's visibility state is `hidden` and the headset runtime takes input without reporting button releases.
+Wilson forces every button up and fires `onButtonUp` for them in this case, so nothing stays stuck down when the applet comes back.